-In March 2021 a historic rain event caused widespread flooding in the Aurizona region and a freshwater pond on the Aurizona site overflowed during the rain event.
+In March 2021, a historic rain event caused widespread flooding in the Aurizona region and a freshwater pond on the Aurizona site overflowed.
 The tailings facility and other infrastructure at the Aurizona site remained intact and operational.
 The Company subsequently received several fines from the local state government for environmental infractions related to turbidity in the local water supply at Aurizona following the rain event.
 In addition, a public civil action has been filed against the Company by the State prosecutor claiming various damages as a result of the rain event.
-The Company considers the fines and public civil action are without merit.
+The Company considers the fines and public civil action to be without merit.

-On April 7, 2021, the Company completed the Premier Transaction, adding Premier's interest in the Greenstone project, the Mercedes mine and the Hasaga and Rahill-Bonanza exploration properties to the Company's existing portfolio of gold assets.
+On April 7, 2021, the Company completed the Premier Transaction, adding Premier's interest in the Greenstone project, Mercedes and the Hasaga and Rahill-Bonanza exploration properties to the Company's existing portfolio of gold assets.
 The spin-out of i-80 Gold was completed at the same time and the Company became a 30% shareholder of i-80 Gold.
 The Private Placement was completed contemporaneously with the Premier Transaction.
 A total of 54,873,723 Common Shares were issued on completion of the Premier Transaction and the Private Placement.

-On April 19, 2021, the Company announced the sale of its Pilar gold mine in Brazil to Pilar Gold Inc. (PGI) for consideration of:
+On April 19, 2021, the Company announced the sale of its Pilar Mine in Brazil to Pilar Gold Inc. (PGI) for consideration of:

-- \$38 million in cash, payable: - \$10.5 million on closing, which has been received; - \circ \$10 million payable on or before May 31, 2021, which has been received; and - \$17.5 million payable on or before July 31, 2021 (Third Tranche) - A 9.9% equity interest in PGI and a - 1% net smelter returns royalty on production from the Pilar mine.
+- \$38 million in cash, payable: - \$10.5 million on closing, which has been received; - \$10 million payable on or before May 31, 2021, which has been received; and - \$17.5 million payable on or before July 31, 2021 (Third Tranche) - 9.9% equity interest in PGI; and - 1% net smelter returns royalty on production from the Pilar Mine.